Verona Arena: The games

 Few documents detail the spectacles held in the Verona amphitheatre, with the only surviving literary record being a letter from Pliny the Younger:

+An aerial view of the Arena.

-From this letter, it can be inferred that Pliny’s friend offered the Verona community a hunting spectacle, a venatio, as a funeral tribute to his wife.
+From this letter, it can be inferred that Pliny’s friend offered Verona a hunting spectacle, a venatio, as a funeral tribute to his wife.
 Pliny deems this choice particularly fitting, noting that such spectacles originated as funerary games of Etruscan or Campanian origin.

 Several funerary inscriptions of gladiators who died fighting in the Arena have also been discovered in Verona.
 The least informative is a damaged slab bearing the phrase [famil]ia gladiatoria; a second mentions the secutor Aedonius, who fought eight times in Verona before being defeated and killed at the young age of twenty-six; another pertains to a retiarius named Generosus, from the gladiatorial school of Alexandria, who fought twenty-seven times without defeat and died of natural causes; yet another belongs to Pardon, a Dertonensis, who perished in his eleventh bout.

-The most intriguing inscription, however, belongs to a certain Glaucus: From this, it appears that Glaucus made a vow to Nemesis, a deity revered by gladiators, for his safety, but to no avail.
+The most intriguing inscription belongs to a certain Glaucus: From this, it appears that Glaucus made a vow to Nemesis, a deity revered by gladiators, for his safety, but to no avail.
 He warns readers not to place too much faith in Nemesis, as a gladiator’s fate also hinged on skill and chance.
-Glaucus, whose inscription features depictions of a retiarius’s weapons (indicating he was likely a retiarius), must have been a skilled fighter, as his tomb was funded partly by his supporters.
+Glaucus, whose inscription features depictions of a retiarius’s weapons, indicating he was likely a retiarius, must have been a skilled fighter, as his tomb was funded partly by his supporters.

 In a house in Verona, just outside the ancient Roman walls, a mosaic depicting gladiatorial games was uncovered, dating from the Flavian era to the early 2nd century.
 The mosaic features a central panel with geometric patterns, dolphins, and plant motifs within circles.
 Surrounding these are panels portraying gladiators, particularly the three central ones.
 As a purely decorative piece, it is unlikely to depict specific games held in the Verona amphitheatre, yet it includes inscriptions with gladiators’ names, possibly famous local figures.

 The mosaic shows a retiarius versus a secutor, with the retiarius on the ground and a referee intervening.
 Above, the gladiators’ names are nearly faded, but a V (for vicit, “he won”) appears over the secutor, and ISS—likely once MISS for missus, “spared”—over the retiarius.
 The central panel depicts a Thracian gladiator triumphing over a murmillo lying bloodied on the ground, with the referee raising the victor’s arm; the defeated gladiator’s name, Caecro, is visible.
 The third scene shows a retiarius defeating another gladiator, who rests his shield on the ground in surrender.

 The existence of a gladiatorial barracks in Verona is confirmed by an inscription housed at the Maffeian Lapidary Museum, though some scholars suggest it may refer to an enclosed, open-air area for youths’ physical and recreational activities, not necessarily ruling out a barracks in the classical era.